digitalbazaar/bedrock-server/README.md

 bedrock.start();
 ```

-By default, `bedrock-server` will redirect any HTTP requests to HTTPS.
+By default, `@bedrock/server` will redirect any HTTP requests to HTTPS.
 To
 replace this default behavior, do the following:

 ```js